homiedopie/beberlei.de/drafts/explicit_global_state_with_context_objects.rst

 it.
 Good requirements for a context object are immutability and not being a singleton.

-When this is the case and you found the right variables for a context, this pattern will save you tons of redundant code and simplify both controllers and views massively.
+When used correctly this pattern can save you alot of redundant code and simplify both controllers and views massively.

-The pattern has its drawbacks: You have to be careful not put too big objects into the context.
-Everything in there should be immutable and not a singleton as well.
-Additionally you must make sure that retrieval and creating the context is a very fast operation to avoid performance problems.
+The pattern has its drawbacks: You have to be careful not put too powerful objects into the context and if you can modify the context, then you will probably introduce nasty side effets at some point.
+Additionally if you don't make sure that creating the context is a very fast operation then you will suffer from performance hits, because the context is created on every request, maybe fetching expensive data that isn't even used.

 .. author:: default
-.. categories:: Symfony, PHP, DesignPattern
+.. categories:: none
-.. tags:: none
+.. tags:: Symfony, DesignPatterns, ApplicationDesign
 .. comments::